Mastering Schmetz Machine Needles: Selection Guide & Pro Tips

 Knits (Stretch) 70/10 – 100/16

-Compatibility Snapshot: Schmetz’s 130/705 H system fits most household machines, while round shank options (like 287 WH, 1738, DBx1) are tailored for certain industrial and high-speed machines.
-Always check your machine’s manual before switching needle systems.
+Compatibility snapshot: 130/705 H fits most household machines.
+Round shank options (such as 287 WH, 1738, DBx1) target certain industrial or high-speed models—check your manual before switching systems.

 QUIZ